 However, the route to getting that compensation can be fraught with difficulty and procedural hurdles.
 Therefore, specialist legal advice is highly recommended.

-If you have been involved in an accident that involves an uninsured driver it is essential that you seek independent legal advice.
-You can contact Digby Brown’s Legal Enquiry Team who can help on the number below or by completing an enquiry form.
+If you have been involved in a road traffic accident with an uninsured driver it is essential that you seek independent legal advice.